yonasBSD/forgejo/docs/unsure-where-to-put/adr-map-federated-person.md

 ```

-### 3. Map to new FederatedPerson and introduce a common User interface
+### 4. Map to new FederatedPerson and introduce a common User interface

 Cached FederatedPerson is mainly independent to existing User.
 At every place of interaction we have to enhance persistence & introduce a common User interface.

 1. We map PersonId.asWbfinger() to FederatedPerson.ExternalID (e.g. 13@some.instan.ce).
-2. We accept only URIs as Actor Items
-3. We can lookup for federated persons without fetching the Person every time.
+2. We will have no semantic mismatch.

+We can use forgejo code (like star / unstar fkt.) after refactorings only.

+We introduce new model & persistence.

+We will be able to have a reliable mapping.

 ```mermaid
 classDiagram